-Topic being taught was magnetic field, teacher had magnets, metals to show to children.
+Topic being taught was magnetic field, teacher had magnets, metals to show childern Video lesson was in Marathi with subtitles and pictures.

-Video lesson was in marathi with subtitles and pictures.
+If one of them understood the teacher , he gestured or signed to other students and explained.
+While teacher used oral method and childern could speak few words, the communication between them was through sign language.

-If one of them understood the teacher, he gestured or signed to other students and explained.
-While teacher used oral method and children could speak few words, the communication between them was thru sign language
+Two mathematic simplification problems were given as follows:-Find X if X + 5 = 13Find n if n/15=30

-When mathematics problems were given - Find x if x +5 =3, Find n if n/15=30 Children took time.
+Childern took time.
 They copied answers from neighbours, needed hints or tips.
-They were able to read, understanding was low
+They were able to read, understanding was low.